Andy-Border/DGL-GCN_on_OGBArxiv/README.md

 Finished running train_gcn at 05-22 10:20:32, running time = 1.56min.
 ```

-As we can observe, the performance is significantly worse than

-[the reported results of OGB]: https://ogb.stanford.edu/docs/leader_nodeprop/
+As we can observe, the performance is significantly worse than the reported results of OGB: https://ogb.stanford.edu/docs/leader_nodeprop/

 ![image-20210522103520100](assets/image-20210522103520100.png)

 ## Performance on Cora

+However, this implementation seems to be correct, since the performance on Cora dataset is normal:

 The performance of last 5 epochs: